TEWODROS-D12/Doctor_Apointment_app/README.md

-## this is Laravel Doctor appointment
+## Laravel Doctor appointment
+- in order to run this laravel code we need to prepare the followingtool .
+- Xamp server .
+- mysql database .